 Unlike interior painting–which allows for some leeway with cleaning–you must clean your house's siding before painting.
-There is no way around this.
+There's just no way around it.

 But how?
 There are two schools of thought about cleaning siding: clean it by hand for a slow but deep-clean job or clean it with a power washer for a faster but less-thorough job.